noviicee/devops-test/README.md

 - `requirements.test.txt` - list of all Python packages needed for CI/CD tasks
 - `version.txt` - text file with current version

-## Installation

-To install the application several steps should be completed:

-- Prepare PostgreSQL database
-- Install all required packages with `pip install -r requirements.txt`
-- Set all required environment variables
-- Apply all migrations with `flask db upgrade`
-- Start application

-For the last step you can use different approaches - just choose one from [official docs][flask-deploy].

 ## Configuration

 As any Docker-ready application - It can be easily configured via environment variables.
 So, here is a list of them: